PHCC Wrote the Book:

 Order the NSPC Now!
 Available in print or on CD, the National Standard Plumbing Code–Illustrated is published every three years, with supplements added after each annual revision cycle.

 Proposed Changes.
 Proposed changes may be submitted for approval until the date noted on the form for each year.
 Changes are considered, discussed, and voted on at a public hearing.
 A two-thirds vote is required to accept a proposed change.
 There are no fees required for submission or approval.
-Deadline: April 30, 2014
+Deadline was April 30, 2014